School of Wind, Brass and Percussion

 - Masterclasses and visits of international tutors who provide invaluable additional perspective and expertise, as well as explaining professional protocol in other countries and cultures

-All students initially have weekly one-to-one lessons in Principal Study with one assigned teacher.
-On some instruments, such as percussion and saxophones, more than one teacher will deliver specialist tuition in various disciplines.
-A series of instrument-specific classes and school-wide performance classes supplement this one-to-one tuition and provide students with exposure to all the tutors of your discipline.
+A series of instrument-specific classes and school-wide performance classes supplement one-to-one tuition and provide students with exposure to all the tutors in each discipline.

 Chamber music is a fundamental part of each student’s course, and through the School and the College’s Chamber Music department, you will be able to form your own student ensembles, for which you will be designated a tutor for regular lessons.
 The chamber ensembles help you to foster initiative, teamwork and commitment and provide frequent performance opportunities.